AtrCheema/SeqMetrics/paper/paper.md

 the data on streamlit servers.
 This can be useful for users with data-privacy concerns or those without internet connection.
-The steps to launch streamlit GUI locally involve cloning the respository, installing the requirements and streamlit python package and then launching the streamlit app.
+The steps to launch streamlit GUI locally involve cloning the respository, installing the requirements and streamlit Python package and then launching the streamlit app.
 These steps are given below

 ```markdown